dolson8874/LandRover-Harness/README.md

    - [IPMA Removal a Installation](https://www.lrdefender.org/image_processing_module_a-753.html)
    - [DADC Removal a Installation](https://www.lrdefender.org/driver_assistance_systems-690.html)
      - No need to remove the battery.
-     - Disconnect the footwell panel.
+     - Disconnect the footwell lamp.
      - Remove the footwell trim panel.
      - No need to Remove the accelerator pedal assembly